Between the Partyman Company and the Entrepreneur’s Network, we can only assume that James Sinclair is not a man who values sleep…

 How do you alleviate the stress that comes with your job?

-I recognise that stress comes with running a business and part of this is the responsibility for my staff.
+I recognise that stress comes with running a business.
 However, with a strong management team around me I have the confidence that they will manage the day to day stresses so I don’t have to worry or stress about these.
 I then focus all my energy on managing the stresses that I am responsible for such as financing the business and assessing new opportunities.

-As an entertainer at heart, I find that being on stage and entertaining is a great stress buster for me, so my work presenting and talking with the Entrepreneurs Network, and very occasionally when I become Jimbo the Partyman as a children's entertainer, is a great balance and escape from the stress of owning and running a £10 million business.
+As an entertainer at heart, I find that being on stage and entertaining is a great stress buster for me, so my work presenting and talking with the Entrepreneurs Network, and very occasionally when I become Jimbo the Partyman as a children's entertainer, its a great balance and escape from the stress of owning and running a £10m business.

 When you were little, what did you want to be when you grew up?